Learn How to Deal with a Stalker and Keep Yourself Safe

 Consider Buying and Carrying a Weapon

-If at any point in the process, you don’t feel safe, you should consider purchasing and carrying a weapon for self-defense.
+If you don’t feel safe at any point in the process, you should consider purchasing and carrying a weapon for self-defense.
 The weapon can be anything from a firearm, a baton, mace, pepper spray, or a TASER® gun.
-Before you make a purchase, be sure to familiarize yourself with the local laws regarding such weapons.
+Before you make a purchase, familiarize yourself with the local laws regarding such weapons.
 Then, be sure to purchase the weapon legally.
 The Home Security Superstore has various self-defense products for personal and professional use.

 Consider Installing a Home Security System